ScryEngineering/scrygroup.com/content/blog-posts/2019-08-06/Miswanting.md

 Paul fears that by not giving his staff the best possible system, he'd be shortchanging them.
 He's convinced they need these features, so he tables it with both the agency and his staff.
 While the agency agrees with him and jumps at the chance to further customize (and make more profit from the project), the employees discourage adding to the feature list.
 They contend they'll already have to learn a new system.
 Why add extra complexity where it's currently not warranted (and potentially will never be used)?
 After a couple of weeks of arguing, they relent and Paul signs off on the deal.
 Six months after implementation, Paul is dealing with some livid staff, one confused new employee, and is bewildered at how he was conned into wanting something he thought he liked the looks of, even needed.

-In the conclusion of a paper summarizing their study, Gilbert and Wilson explain how our wants can steer us wrong, even when we're sure of them:
+In the conclusion of a [paper titled "Miswanting: Some Problems in the Forecasting of Future Affective States", which summarizes their study](https://dash.harvard.edu/handle/1/14549983), Gilbert and Wilson explain how our wants can steer us wrong, even when we're sure of them:

 > First, our wants are, like any other prediction, susceptible to error.
 We may misconstrue events, misunderstand ourselves, misinterpret our feelings - and any of these mistakes can be a cause of miswanting.
 In short, things do not always feel the way we expect them to feel.
 Second, even if we could predict how much we would like an event when it happened, we might still be unable to predict how that event would affect us in the long run.